Mark Carney's Speech in Kansas City - The Small Print

 Needless to say, possessing precious metals in a cashless society would be one way of keeping wealth “out of the system”.
 Gold and silver would be highly desirable as the closest assets to functioning money one could hold physically in the hand and we would expect prices to reflect this.
 Other assets such as property, fine art and antiques are useful in a portfolio, but are impractical as they can’t really function as money and are nowhere near as liquid as gold or silver.

 Over the last three months gold and silver have strengthened against traditional currencies, perhaps fuelled by uncertainty over Sino-American trade relations and British withdrawal from the European Union.
 United States Treasury Bonds have been dipping into inverted yield curves since March 2019, usually an indication that a recession is on the horizon.

 Indeed, the current geo-political events will have a more immediate effect on the price of precious metals than Mr Carney's speech.
-Longer term however we believe the foundations are being set now for a revamped monetary system that could benefit the price of precious metals further.
-Let's discuss why is his speech so important?
+Longer term, however, we believe the foundations are being set now for a revamped monetary system that could benefit the price of precious metals further.

 An Important Speech